loanzen/zen-assignments/mini_elastic.md

 Create a lightweight search engine which

 - indexes documents into inverted index and saves them on disk for searching on them later
-- allows searching on previously indexed items; search works as follows
+- allows searching on previously indexed items; search works as follows:
-        * break every search query into different terms (words/token)
+        1) break every search query into different terms (words/token)
-        * look up every term on inverted index and build the result set
+        2) look up every term on inverted index and build the result set
-        * modify the rank of results using TF (Extra points if you also implement IDF)
+        3) modify the rank of results using TF (Extra points if you also implement IDF)
 - exposes 2 REST API endpoints; one for indexing data and another for searching

 ### Example